Bran Castle: Royal residence and aftermath

 With the 1920 Treaty of Trianon, Hungary lost Transylvania, and the castle became a royal residence within the Kingdom of Romania after being given to the royal house by the Saxons of Kronstadt-Braşov, who had no more use for it and no interest in financing the time-damaged property.
 It became the favorite home and retreat of Marie of Romania, who ordered its extensive renovation conducted by the Czech architect Karel Zdeněk Líman.
 The castle was inherited by her daughter Princess Ileana who ran a hospital there in World War II.
 It was later seized by the communist regime with the expulsion of the royal family in 1948.

-In 2005 the Romanian government passed a law allowing restitution claims on properties illegally expropriated, such as Bran, and thus a year later ownership of the castle was awarded to American Dominic von Habsburg, the son and heir of Princess Ileana.
+In 2005 the Romanian government passed a law allowing restitution claims on properties illegally expropriated, such as Bran, and thus a year later ownership of the castle was awarded to Archduke Dominic of Austria, a son of Princess Ileana.

-On 18 May 2006, after a period of legal proceedings, the castle was legally returned to the heirs of the Habsburg family.
+On 18 May 2006, after a period of legal proceedings, the castle was legally returned to the children of Princess Ileana.
 However, through the Ministry of Culture, the Romanian state was also to administer it for the next three years.

 In September 2007 an investigation committee of the Romanian Parliament stated that the retrocession of the castle to Archduke Dominic was illegal, as it broke the Romanian law on property and succession.
 However, in October 2007 the Constitutional Court of Romania rejected the parliament's petition on the matter.
 In addition, an investigation commission of the Romanian government issued a decision in December 2007 reaffirming the validity and legality of the restitution procedures used and confirming that the restitution was made in full compliance with the law.

-On 18 May 2009 administration of Bran Castle was transferred from the government to Archduke Dominic and his sisters, Baroness Maria Magdalena of Holzhausen and Elisabeth Sandhofer.
+On 18 May 2009 administration of Bran Castle was transferred from the government to Archduke Dominic and his sisters, Archduchess Maria Magdalena (2 October 1939 – 18 August 2021) and Archduchess Elisabeth (15 January 1942 – 2 January 2019).
 On 1 June 2009, the Habsburgs opened the refurbished castle to the public as the first private museum in the country and presented a joint strategic concept in collaboration with Bran village to maintain their prominent role in the Romanian tourist circuit and to safeguard the economic base in the region.

 "Dracula's Castle"

-Though many myths have been connected to him in connection with the Dracula myth, most historians agree that Vlad III Dracula, also known as Vlad the Impaler, never set foot in Castle Bran, which was neither a friendly place for him to visit nor under his rule.
+Though many myths have been connected to the castle in connection with the Dracula myth, most historians agree that Vlad III Dracula, also known as Vlad the Impaler, never lived in Castle Bran, which was neither a friendly place for him to visit nor under his rule.
 It was once believed that he was imprisoned there after he was captured by the Hungarians in 1462, but historians now conclude that he was imprisoned in a fortress in Budapest.